dennisjzh/GwtMobile-PhoneGap/README.md

 GWT Mobile Google Group
 -----------------------

-Have questions?
+Have a question?
 Post it on the [GWT Mobile Google Group](http://groups.google.com/group/gwtmobile)